Crossfit202/SuperTicTacToe/README.md

 Cross:

-Checkwin(parameters, 1 board so that can be used for individual and whole board) function - board notifies you when a player has won the board. if someone wins, you can't play on the board anymore and displays who won.
+Checkwin(parameters, 1 board so that it can be used for individual and whole board) function - board notifies you when a player has won the board. if someone wins, you can't play on the board anymore and displays who won.

 UPCOMING TASKS: